Use of Information Technology Resources

 The use or attempt to use the accounts for personal financial gain in connection with outside (non-College) consulting, business or employment, except as authorized and approved by the College administration.

 PCOM ACCOUNT SECURITY

-PCOM students can use the ITS Portal at https://reset.pcom.edu/ to reset their network password.
-Users can log in using the network username and current password that you received via email, and then click on “Change Password”.
+To enhance account security, students are required to update their network password at least once every 180 days.
+PCOM students can use the ITS Portal at https://reset.pcom.edu/to reset their network password.
+Users can log in using the network username and current password that they received via email, and then click on "Change Password".
 Please contact the ITS Service Desk at 215-871-6110 for assistance with password lockouts.

 Multi-factor authentication is required for access to all PCOM applications including email.
 New students will receive instructions to enroll in Duo and Google Authenticator.

 To report a Cybersecurity incident contact the ITS Service Desk at 215-871-6110 or email@example.com.
 For matters that require immediate attention, contact the Chief Information Security Officer at 215-871-6125 or firstname.lastname@example.org.

 Educational course activitires, including by not limited to lectures, webinars, and labs may be audio/video recorded and made available to other students in this course.
 As part of your participation in the course activity, you may be recorded.
 Pursuant to the Family Educational Rights and Privacy Act (FERPA), the sharing of recorded activities with other students in the course does not require your written consent.
 If you do not wish to be recorded, please notify the instructor in advance to discuss altrnative arrangements.

 Under FERPA, any additional release of recordings containing non-director student educational records or personally identifiable information contained therein requires written consent of a student before it may be disclosed to a third party, unless an exception to this general requirement of written concent applies.